krishnakalakkad/C-bmp-mixer/README.md

 ## Project Motivation & Goals

 I designed this program for my systems programming class.
 This project tested my foundations of allocated memory and data structures on the heap.
-I also learned how to implement bilinear interpolation such the program could blend images of different sizes seemlessly.
+I also learned how to implement bilinear interpolation such that the program could blend images of different sizes seemlessly.

 ## Challenges

 ### Memory allocation

-Dynamic memory is set up in such a way that I couldn't just `fread()` all the information from the bitmap into the `filetagheader`, `infotagheader`, and the image data at one shot because I would always run into corruption problems.
+Dynamic memory is set up in such a way that I couldn't `fread()` all the information from the bitmap into the `filetagheader` at one shot because I would always run into corruption problems.

 ### My approach

 I discovered that there was a lot of padding within the filetagheader data structure, which is why the brutish method of trying to `fread()` all the data at one shot would not work.

 As such, I had to `fread()` every single primitive data structure in the `filetagheader`.
-At the same time, writing a several of `fread()` statements in my main makes the code hard to read for other contributers, and it makes debugging the code a pain.
-So I decided to make a C file called `setUp.c`, and write a function called `void readEverything(FileHeaderGroup *headGroup, InfoHeaderGroup *infoGroup, FileGroup *fileGroup);` such that if there was an error that occurred during any one of the `fread`s, I could easily trace it back and set my breakpoints a lot more efficiently, whether I was in GDB or some other IDE.
+At the same time, writing a several of `fread()` statements in my main makes the code hard to read for other contributers, and it makes debugging the code more difficult than it needs to be.
+Thus, I decided to make a C file called `setUp.c`, and write a function called `void readEverything();` such that if there was an error that occurred during any one of the `fread`s, I could easily trace it back and set my breakpoints a lot more efficiently, whether I was in GDB or some other IDE.

+Here is my `readEverything()` function.

 ```
-readingEverything(FileHeader) {
+void readEverything(FileHeaderGroup *headGroup, InfoHeaderGroup *infoGroup, FileGroup *fileGroup){
+    fread(&(headGroup->fileHd1.bfType), 2, 1, fileGroup->file1);
+	fread(&(headGroup->fileHd2.bfType), 2, 1, fileGroup->file2);

+	fread(&(headGroup->fileHd1.bfSize), 4, 1, fileGroup->file1);
+	fread(&(headGroup->fileHd2.bfSize), 4, 1, fileGroup->file2);

+	fread(&(headGroup->fileHd1.bfReserved1), 2, 1, fileGroup->file1);
+	fread(&(headGroup->fileHd2.bfReserved1), 2, 1, fileGroup->file2);

+	fread(&(headGroup->fileHd1.bfReserved2), 2, 1, fileGroup->file1);
+	fread(&(headGroup->fileHd2.bfReserved2), 2, 1, fileGroup->file2);

+	fread(&(headGroup->fileHd1.bfOffBits), 4, 1, fileGroup->file1);
+	fread(&(headGroup->fileHd2.bfOffBits), 4, 1, fileGroup->file2);

+	fread(&(infoGroup->infoHd1), sizeof(tagBITMAPINFOHEADER), 1, fileGroup->file1);
+	fread(&(infoGroup->infoHd2), sizeof(tagBITMAPINFOHEADER), 1, fileGroup->file2);
 }
 ```

 #### Result
-I applied this organization style of compartmentalizing functions into different C files, whick reduced my main function by over 300 lines.
-To do this, I had to pass many things through reference, so I needed to create a lot of different data structures to organize all the data I had to keep track of.
-These are the supplementary data structures that helped me:
+I applied this organization style of compartmentalizing functions across my entire program, and I organized my code in specific C and header files, which reduced my main function by over 300 lines.
+To do this, I had to pass many things through reference, so I needed to create different data structures to manage everything I had to pass by reference.
+These are the supplementary data structures that helped me accomplish this:

 ```
 // Sample supplementary data stucture found in datastructures.h